itzg/try-sb-test-properties-loading/README.md

   field's type and name, get picked up by [configuration processing](https://docs.spring.io/spring-boot/docs/current/reference/html/configuration-metadata.html) and displayed by your IDE, etc.
-- The field description in the javadoc `/** ... */` also gets picked up by configuration processing and gets displayed in the IDE tooltip:
+- The field description in the javadoc `/** ... */` also gets picked up by configuration processing and is displayed in this IntelliJ quick docs tooltip:

   ![](docs/property-tooltip.png)